davebenson/doom4-walkthrough/README.md

 In theory it seems like the "Seek and Destroy" and "Savagery" Runes would may the beserk powerup more effective - I didn't really notice a difference though.

-When done, exit via the waypoint and Checkpoint near the blue teleporter.
+When done, exit via the waypoint and CHECKPOINT near the blue teleporter.

 ## Mission 13: Fight: Intro Stairs